unrenamed/knossos/CONTRIBUTING.md

 ## Contributor Behavior

 Be kind to one another.
-We're striving to make Knossos an inclusive environment that's great for first time open-source contributors.
+We're striving to make Bevy_knossos an inclusive environment that's great for first time open-source contributors.

 tldr; we value constructive community interaction, over technical acumen.

 ## Pull Requests

-Knossos use the [GitHub flow](https://guides.github.com/introduction/flow/) as main versioning workflow
+Bevy_knossos use the [GitHub flow](https://guides.github.com/introduction/flow/) as main versioning workflow

-1. Fork the Knossos repository
+1. Fork the Bevy_knossos repository
 2. Create a new branch for each feature, fix or improvement
 3. Send a pull request from each feature branch to the **main** branch